N. On How to Pursue Dispositional Change and Perfection by God

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Experiences of Peter: His Knowledge of Chastisement and Judgment

 527. What I want are people like Peter, people who pursue being made perfect.
 Today’s truth is given to those who yearn for and seek it.
 This salvation is granted to those who yearn to be saved by God, and is not only meant to be gained by you.
 Its purpose is that you may be gained by God; you gain God in order that God may gain you.
 Today I have spoken these words to you, and you have heard them, and you should practice according to these words.
-In the end, the time when you put these words into practice will be the moment when I have gained you through these words; at the same time, you will have also gained these words, which is to say, you will have gained this supreme salvation.
-Once you are made clean, you will have become a real human being.
+If you ultimately put these words into practice, then I will have gained you through these words; at the same time, you will have also gained these words, which is to say, you will have gained this supreme salvation.
+Once you are cleansed, you will have become a real human being.
 If you are incapable of living out the truth, or of living out the likeness of one who has been made perfect, then it can be said that you are not a human, but a walking corpse, a beast, because you are without the truth, which is to say that you are without the breath of Jehovah, and thus you are a dead person that has no spirit!
 Although it is possible to bear testimony after being conquered, what you gain is but a little salvation, and you have not become a living being possessed of a spirit.
-Although you have experienced chastisement and judgment, your disposition is not renewed or changed as a result; you are still your old self, you still belong to Satan, and you are not someone who has been cleansed.
+Although you have experienced chastisement and judgment, your disposition is not renewed or changed as a result; you are still your old self, you are of Satan, and you are not someone who has been cleansed.
 Only those who have been made perfect are of value, and only people such as this have gained a true life.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Experiences of Peter: His Knowledge of Chastisement and Judgment

-528. In your future path of service, how can you fulfill God’s will?
-One crucial point is to pursue entry into life, pursue a change in disposition, and pursue deeper entry into the truth—this is the path to achieving being perfected and being gained by God.
+528. In your future path of service, how can you satisfy God’s intentions?
+One crucial point is to pursue life entry, pursue a change in disposition, and pursue deeper entry into the truth—this is the path to achieving being perfected and being gained by God.
 You are all recipients of God’s commission, but what kind of commission?
-This relates to the next step of work; the next step of work will be greater work that is carried out throughout the entire universe, so today, you should pursue changes in your life disposition, that in the future you may truly become the proof of God gaining glory through His work, making you into exemplars for His future work.
+This relates to the next step of work; the next step of work will be greater work that is carried out in the entire universe, so today, you should pursue changes in your life disposition, that in the future you may truly become the proof of God gaining glory through His work, and you may be made into exemplars for His future work.
 Today’s pursuit is entirely for the sake of laying the foundation for future work, so that you may be used by God and can bear witness to Him.
 If you make this the goal of your pursuit, you will be able to gain the presence of the Holy Spirit.
 The higher you set the goal of your pursuit, the more you can be perfected.
 The more you pursue the truth, the more the Holy Spirit works.
 The more energy you put into your pursuit, the more you will gain.
 The Holy Spirit perfects people according to their inner state.
 Some people say that they are not willing to be used by God or perfected by Him, that they just want their flesh to remain safe and not suffer any misfortune.
 Some people are unwilling to enter into the kingdom yet willing to descend into the bottomless pit.
 In that case, God will also grant your wish.
 Whatever you pursue, God will make it happen.
 So what are you pursuing at present?
 Is it being perfected?
 Are your present actions and behaviors for the sake of being perfected by God and being gained by Him?
 You must constantly measure yourself thus in your daily life.
 If you put all your heart into the pursuit of a single goal, God will assuredly perfect you.
 Such is the path of the Holy Spirit.
 The path on which the Holy Spirit guides people is attained by means of their pursuit.
 The more you thirst to be perfected and gained by God, the more the Holy Spirit will work within you.
-The more you fail to seek, and the more negative and retrogressive you are, the more you deprive the Holy Spirit of opportunities to work; as time goes on, the Holy Spirit will abandon you.
+The more you fail to pursue, and the more negative and retrogressive you are, the fewer opportunities the Holy Spirit has to work; as time goes on, the Holy Spirit will abandon you.
 Do you wish to be perfected by God?
 Do you wish to be gained by God?
 Do you wish to be used by God?
-You should pursue doing everything for the sake of being perfected, gained, and used by God, so that the universe and all things can see God’s actions manifested in you.
-You are the master among all things, and in the midst of all that there is, you will let God enjoy testimony and glorification through you—this is proof that you are the most blessed of all generations!
+You should pursue doing everything for the sake of being perfected, gained, and used by God, so that the universe and all that there is can see God’s actions manifested in you.
+You are the master among all things, and in the midst of all that there is, God shall enjoy testimony and glory through you.
+Only this is what proves that you are the most blessed of all generations!

 —The Word, Vol. 1.
 The Appearance and Work of God.
 People Whose Dispositions Have Changed Are Those Who Have Entered Into the Reality of God’s Words